riscv-mcu/hbird-sdk/doc/source/overview.rst

 As :ref:`figure_overview_1` shown, The HummingBird SDK provides the following features:

-* HummingBird RISC-V Core API service is built on top of a modified version of |NMSIS|, so silicon vendors of HummingBird RISC-V processors can easily port their SoCs to HummingBird SDK, and quickly evaluate software on their SoC.
+* :ref:`HummingBird RISC-V Core API<nmsis_core>` service is built on top of a modified version of |NMSIS|, so silicon vendors of HummingBird RISC-V processors can easily port their SoCs to HummingBird SDK, and quickly evaluate software on their SoC.
 * **NMSIS-NN** and **NMSIS-DSP** library can be also used in HummingBird SDK, and the prebuilt libraries are included in **NMSIS/Library** folder of HummingBird SDK.
 * Mainly support two HummingBird RISC-V Processor based SoCs, :ref:`design_soc_hbird`.